wdi-sg/choose_your_own_adventure_js/readme.md

 Using what you know about data types, variables, operators, conditional blocks, and accepting user input, create a text-based game that allows the user to arrive at different "destinations" based on the inputs they type.

+The game can be as simple or as complicated as you would like to make it.

+Below are some basic rules to get you started.

+If you feel comfortable implementing them, you can start to make your game more complex and dynamic.

 ### Rules
 * Any path the user goes down must ask them at least **three** questions.
 * There must be a minimum of **seven** total destinations the user could arrive at based on their responses.